Dr. Uzair Javaid

 Table of Contents

-Synthetic data is most commonly known for its ability to anonymize production data into privacy-preserving fake data through Generative Adversarial Networks GANs, making it almost impossible for anyone to collect relevant personal information identifiers (PII).
-But synthetic data due to its many abilities of refining, enhancing, and balancing real data can be used for several other purposes, especially for model training (ML).
+Synthetic data is most commonly known for its ability to anonymize production data into privacy-preserving alternative data through Generative Adversarial Networks (GANs), Large Language Models (LLMs), etc. making it almost impossible for anyone to collect relevant personal information identifiers (PII).
+However synthetic data, due to its many abilities in refining, enhancing, and balancing real data, can be used for several other purposes as well, especially for model training (ML).
 Data has become the cornerstone of all commercial and non-commercial ventures.
 Whether a financial institution wants to analyze the adoption rate of a new credit system or a public hospital wants to find out the rate of success of a new medicine, data tells all.
-But not without extreme old-country anonymization techniques, intense scrutiny, high collection, storage, and processing costs, and the looming threat of a data breach accompanied by a heavy fine.
-Synthetic data though subject to some skepticism has been hailed by many in the data sciences field as a viable and sustainable solution to the ‘Big Data Problem.’
+But not without intense scrutiny, high collection, storage, and processing costs, and the looming threat of a data breach accompanied by a heavy fine.
+Synthetic data, though subject to some skepticism, has been hailed by many in the data sciences field as a viable and sustainable solution to the ‘Big Data Problem.’

-We have compiled a detailed guide to understand synthetic data which you can read here.
-However, for the sake of simplicity, I will summarize the what and why of synthetic data here.
+We have compiled a detailed guide to understanding synthetic data which you can read here.
+However, for the sake of simplicity, we will summarize the what and why of synthetic data here.

-• Contrary to popular belief synthetic data is not anonymized data (at least in the traditional sense).
-While synthetic data does in theory anonymize data it does not encrypt, destroy, or mask real data features preserving data utility.
-This allows data-driven enterprises to use and share data freely and safely maintaining data utility and consumer privacy.
+Contrary to popular belief, synthetic data is not anonymized data (at least in the traditional sense).
+While synthetic data does, in theory, anonymize data, it does not encrypt, destroy, or mask real data features, preserving data utility.
+This allows data-driven enterprises to use and share data freely and safely while maintaining data utility and consumer privacy.

 • Inadequate quantities of real data unless you buy heavily anonymized data at a high price